sharethrough/vim-config/README.md

 - removed zencoding thing, not sure what it does or if anyone uses it

-- would like to remove reselect after indenting, just use the . command if you want to indent multiple times.
+- removed reselect after indenting, just use the . command if you want to indent multiple times.

 - stop defaulting to regex mode form vim search, just type \v if you want that